EmeryCSI/csi234-guidedactivity5/README.md

 What was the Number of Rows Read by the first query?

-What was the Number of Rows Read by the first query?
+What was the Number of Rows Read by the second query?

 Why is the first query so much more efficient than the second query?